IliyasAlpamys/marvel-movies-fansite/README.md

 # Fan site of Marvel Studio
 This is an application to get information about Marvel movies from IMDB.
+Possibilty to add your favourite Marvel movie with simple CRUD

 # Technology stack
 HTML/CSS, Php, MySQL, JS, JQuery